secureblue/hardened-chromium/CONTRIBUTING.md

 - Your changes are in a single commit
 - Your changes passes all the checks
-- You have no unnecessary changes, including and especially whitespace changes
+- Your commit is signed
-- You're code is covered.
+- You have no unnecessary changes, including whitespace changes
 - For substantive changes, you include evidence of proper functionality in the pull request in addition to the build results.